On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: The Value of Sparsity in Algorithm Design

 \section{The Value of Sparsity in Algorithm Design}

-In this section, we discuss the implications of Theorem~\ref{thm:main} on the design of memory-efficient algorithms for computing linear decision rules in multi-period robust optimization problems.
-Specifically, our main contribution to this section is a novel algorithm for solving \eqref{prob:ldr} in applications in which the optimal linear decision rules are sparse and the number of time periods is large.
-Our algorithm is applicable to the broad class of multi-period robust optimization problems in which the uncertainty sets satisfy Assumption~\ref{ass:1} and the cost function has the form~\eqref{line:cost}\footnote{A discussion of the class of multi-period robust optimization problems in which the uncertainty sets satisfy Assumption~\ref{ass:1} and the cost function has the form~\eqref{line:cost} can be found in \S\ref{sec:main_result}.}.
-In \S\ref{sec:sparsity_experiments}, we show through numerical experiments that our algorithm from this section can provide \emph{significant} speedups over state-of-the-art linear optimization solvers for computing near-optimal linear decision rules in robust optimization problems with huge numbers of time periods.
+In this section, we discuss the implications of Theorem~\ref{thm:main} on the design of practically-efficient algorithms for computing linear decision rules in dynamic robust optimization problems.
+Specifically, our main contribution in this section is a novel algorithm for solving \eqref{prob:ldr} in applications in which the optimal linear decision rules are sparse and the number of time periods is large.
+Our algorithm is applicable to the broad class of dynamic robust optimization problems in which the uncertainty sets satisfy Assumption~\ref{ass:1} and the cost function has the form~\eqref{line:cost}\footnote{A discussion of the class of dynamic robust optimization problems in which the uncertainty sets satisfy Assumption~\ref{ass:1} and the cost function has the form~\eqref{line:cost} can be found in \S\ref{sec:main_result}.}.
+In \S\ref{sec:experiment}, we show through numerical experiments that our algorithm from this section can provide {significant} speedups over state-of-the-art linear optimization solvers for computing near-optimal linear decision rules in robust optimization problems with huge numbers of time periods.